 An employee who works within the same agency as the recipient may voluntarily donate available vacation leave, compensatory time, or both, to an eligible employee’s sick leave account.

-The donor must submit written request to donate leave to an eligible employee.
+The donor may submit a request to donate leave within the HRIS to donate leave to an eligible employee.
 The donor’s request must be processed as per agency program procedures before the transfer of leave occurs.
 A donor may not donate time they have lost due to leave accrual limits set by state HR rule or policy.

 An employee must donate leave in one-hour increments to a recipient.
 The agency will base the amount of donated hours on the conversion of the donor’s salary rate to sick leave hours at the recipient’s base rate of pay.